devZiyad/Eson/README.md

 This project is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

-You should have received a copy of the GNU General Public License along with this project.
-If not, see <https://www.gnu.org/licenses/>.

 ## Contact

 For any questions or feedback, please contact the author: